second-state/smart-contract-search-engine/documentation/global_mode.md

 //var publicIp = ""; // This must be an empty string, unless you are hosting this on a public server var publicIp = "http://54.252.157.165"; // If you are hosting this on a public server, this must be the IP address or Base Domain (including the protocol i.e. http://mysite.com or http://123.456.7.8)
 ```
+**Please note:** You will need to ensure that the `index="fairplay",` values in the io.py file are set to the correct Elasticsearch index.
+This will become part of the new config.ini format but for now, just this value has to be typed.